offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 delete ptr;
 ```

 The same process can be used to create an array of objects.
-Unlike automatic object arrays, dynamic arrays don't have a constant size array lengths restriction..
-However, the return value `new` will decay from an array type to a pointer type.
+Unlike automatic object arrays, dynamic arrays don't have a constant size array length restriction.
+However, the return value of `new` will decay from an array type to a pointer type.

 When deleting a dynamic object array, square brackets need to be appended to `delete` operator: `delete[]`.
 Doing so ensures that the destructor for each object in the array gets invoked before deallocation.